 The price of such machine, which can be configured at the company’s web-site, with one-year limited warranty is $7026, without extra batteries, carrying bags, anti virus packages, Blu-ray disc burning software.
 When configured with additional software, bag, batteries, cooling system and three-years warranty, the price rises to $8083.

-Usually smaller suppliers of notebooks do not make chassis for their products themselves, but order notebook barebones from contract manufacturers in
+Usually smaller suppliers of notebooks do not make chassis for their products themselves, but order notebook barebones from contract manufacturers in Taiwan.
+The Vega X laptop is not an exception, as similar chassis were demonstrated by Nvidia Corp. back at CeBIT 2006.

 A notebook from an unknown Taiwan-based notebook OEM